TreJohnson1/skill-builder-8-BB00GIE/README.md

 6. Now you can work on SkillBuilder8.

 ## How to Commit Your Work
 You should get in the habit of versioning your work as you code.
-In this assignment, once you complete coding the <span sfont-family:'courier new',courier;>GamePieceTest</span> class, you should stage and commit your work.
+In this assignment, once you complete coding the GamePieceTest class, you should stage and commit your work.
 For this example, this would take the following steps:
 1. `git add GamePieceTest.java`
-   Note: if you modified more than one file (i.e. style="font-family:'courier new',courier;">GamePiece.java</span> as well),   then use `git add .`
+   Note: if you modified more than one file (i.e. GamePiece.java as well),   then use `git add .`
 2. Commit your work by typing: `git commit -m "commit message"`